Set a Professional Video Conferencing Background in 3 Steps

-Whether it’s for a job interview, an online presentation, or a virtual meeting, if you’re a 21st-century professional, there’s a good chance that you use—or will use—video conferencing.
-And while there are many aspects that go into preparing for a successful video conferencing appearance, one that often goes overlooked is the video conference background.
+Are you a 21st-century professional?
+Then high quality video conferencing software is the technology of choice for a job interview, an online presentation, a virtual meeting, and more.
+There are many steps that go into preparing for a successful video calling appearance.
+One that often goes overlooked is the video conference background.

-Here are some of the FreeConference team’s top tips for creating a professional-looking video conference background:
+Here are some of FreeConference’s top tips for creating a polished conference backdrop for a video meeting:

 Choose Your Setting Wisely